In honor of National Teacher Appreciation Week, we decided to examine how being a teacher can affect sleep.

 A study by Ball State University found that 43% of teachers slept 6 hours or less a night, and 64% reported feeling drowsy during school hours.
 The study is from 2008, and with all the new curriculum requirements added in many schools since then, sleep deprivation could be worse by now.
 Our educators teach us many valuable lessons, but are they learning how to properly sleep?

 The majority of teachers don’t stop working at the end of the school day.
 Classes may end at 3pm, but teachers work well into the night.
 They must attend after school meetings, plan lessons, and grade papers, not to mention deal with their own personal lives and obligations.
 These responsibilities are nearly constant, and it’s no wonder many teachers don’t have time to sleep the recommended eight hours at night.
+Moreover, if teachers are experiencing repeated disturbances in their sleep schedule, that could also be harming their sleep quality.
+According to a recent article by Sleep Report, repeated changes to your sleep schedule can cause poorer quality sleep, as you may not going through all of the necessary sleep stages.

 Besides staying up late, many teachers also wake up before the sun in order to get to work on time.